glowkeeper/Provenator/README.md

 ## Demo

-The instructions below allow you to use a demo' of **Provenator**, which is running on [ipfs](https://ipfs.io/) and Ethereum's test network, [rinkeby](https://www.rinkeby.io).
+The instructions below allow you to use a demo of **Provenator**, which is running on [ipfs](https://ipfs.io/) and Ethereum's test network, [rinkeby](https://www.rinkeby.io).
 Both [ipfs](https://ipfs.io/) and [rinkeby](https://www.rinkeby.io) are distributed, peer-to-peer technologies, so by utilising them, **Provenator** is itself wholly distributed.

 **Provenator** is alpha software.
 [MetaMask](https://metamask.io/) (discussed below) is beta software.
 In other words, both have their 'wrinkles'!
-Hence, please be patient; however, if you are having problems with the demo', please email s dot huckle at sussex dot ac dot uk - he will be pleased to help.
+Hence, please be patient; however, if you are having problems with the demo, please email s dot huckle at sussex dot ac dot uk - he will be pleased to help.

 ### Prerequisites

-To run the demo', you must first install the browser plugin [MetaMask](https://metamask.io/), which allows you to sign transactions on [Ethereum](https://www.ethereum.org/) networks. **Provenator** is running on the [rinkeby](https://www.rinkeby.io) test Ethereum network, so once you've installed [MetaMask](https://metamask.io/), please set it to use [rinkeby](https://www.rinkeby.io).
+To run the demo, you must first install the browser plugin [MetaMask](https://metamask.io/), which allows you to sign transactions on [Ethereum](https://www.ethereum.org/) networks. **Provenator** is running on the [rinkeby](https://www.rinkeby.io) test Ethereum network, so once you've installed [MetaMask](https://metamask.io/), please set it to use [rinkeby](https://www.rinkeby.io).

 To add records to **Provenator**, you will need some test Ether.
 To get some, follow the instructions at the [rinkeby faucet](https://www.rinkeby.io/#faucet).

-### Running the Demo'
+### Running the Demo

 Load the live demo of **Provenator** by loading the following URL into your browser: [https://gateway.ipfs.io/ipfs/QmXgBDGETiwTbdRx9bYaNZbZD2wJWP6zHbXQkknoegzZ5f/#/](https://gateway.ipfs.io/ipfs/QmXgBDGETiwTbdRx9bYaNZbZD2wJWP6zHbXQkknoegzZ5f/#/).
 If you have not followed the prerequisites above (if you have not installed [MetaMask](https://metamask.io/) and set it to use [rinkeby](https://www.rinkeby.io)), then **Provenator** will not load.

 Getting records from **Provenator** is free, so if you do not yet have any test Ether, you can get retrieve a record of an image of an [evil cat](/images/evilCat.bmp), which has already been added to **Provenator**.
 To find that record, download the [evil cat](/images/evilCat.bmp), then click on the [Get Object](https://gateway.ipfs.io/ipfs/QmXgBDGETiwTbdRx9bYaNZbZD2wJWP6zHbXQkknoegzZ5f/#/read) link within **Provenator**.
 Finally, 'BROWSE' for the image of the evil cat that you just downloaded - **Provenator** should find its hash on [rinkeby](https://www.rinkeby.io), and retrieve the associated metadata.

-### Demo' Screenshot
+### Demo Screenshot

 Here's a screenshot of a very early prototype of **Provenator**: